 All distance education courses must be approved by the Vice President of Academic Affairs for delivery.

-Prior to scheduling a distance education course, faculty must submit an Online Course Approval form or a Video-Conference Instructor Approval form to the Director of Distance Learning.
+Prior to scheduling a distance education course, faculty must submit an Online Course Approval form or a Video-Conference Instructor Approval form to their respective Division Chair.

 The forms must be reviewed and approved by the: